cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Of course I can't provide an exact answer here other than to say that whether we like it or not, this kind of choice cannot be avoided, and so we may as well contemplate the full set of facts.
 It is not unlikely that the policy which saves the most lives is the one where entire nations live in literal prisons.
 Under such a state of affairs I can then ask, how many lives are worth sacrificing to return to today's set of affairs that we currently accept?
-To begin answering this question, I have been alluding, we would be wise to take Chesterton's approach and 'give our ancestors a vote'.
+As I have been alluding, we would be wise here to take Chesterton's approach and 'give our ancestors a vote'.
 I believe that Monsieur Gustave was not merely a vain man, and that the architects and masons of old Europe did not toil out of boredom.
 Almost every piece in the Western canon insists to us that man does not live by bread alone, those heroes we most admire understood that life for the sake of living is not worth living.
 If we forget to keep this in mind, the small but aesthetic details of our lives that make us human become vulnerable to attack.